-10 habits for healthy ageing: the goods and the bads
+What are the top 10 habits for healthy ageing?
+The good and the bad

 As a passionate advocate for health, long-term goals, and success, you’d think you’ve got all the bases covered.
 After all, you’re someone who’s dedicated to not just enjoying life, but also enhancing its quality.

-This Avea article aims to delve deep into the science behind the daily routines that we often ignore.
-What are habits for healthy ageing? the goods and the bads.
+This Avea article dives into the science behind everyday routines that we often overlook.
+It explores how these small, daily habits can have a big impact on our health and well-being.
+What are the key habits for healthy ageing?
+The good and the bad.

 We’ve got some science-backed reasons that might convince even an experienced adult like you to reconsider some of your lifestyle choices.